 - To do in-company yoga sessions.
 Yoga and mindfulness are growing in popularity among organizations, improving employee wellbeing and organizational health.

 In short, yoga can provide a surprising number of tools to build stronger relationships.
-A strong and safe connection to others starts with a calm state of the individual.
+You can learn to connect with others from a calm state of mind.
 Moreover, yoga philosophy offers many values and principles to build group relationships.
 Examples of these principles are non-violence, truthfulness, and unconditional acceptance.
-These yogic ways of building stronger relationships apply to different types of groups, from families to organizations.
+These yogic ways of creating stronger relationships apply to different types of groups, from families to organizations.
 Finally, yoga is also a great opportunity for team building as it can be practiced together in a fun and playful way.
 All of these yogic techniques will help to cultivate a stronger connection to yourself and others.